Doug Albregts, CEO of Sharp Electronics, Cares More About What You've Done Than Where You're From

 About Doug Albregts

-Doug Albregts has been the Chief Executive Officer and President of Sharp Electronics Corporation since October 2016 and serves as Chairman of Sharp Electronics Corporation.
-He is responsible for the strategic direction and performance of Sharp Imaging and Information Company of America’s (SIICA) industry-leading business solutions, including multifunction printers and professional and commercial displays for the United States.
-Albregts is credited with transforming business processes and vastly increasing the profitability of the B2B division since 2011, when he served as President.
+He was previously the Chief Executive Officer/President and Chairman of Sharp Electronics Corporation.
+He was responsible for the strategic direction and performance of Sharp Imaging and Information Company of America’s (SIICA) industry-leading business solutions, including multifunction printers and professional and commercial displays for the United States.

 About Keith Giarman